mongodb/docs/source/includes/mms-install-next-steps.rst

-- To configure the MMS application, authentication, email, replication, and optional Kerberos integration, see the :doc:`/management/configuration` page.
+- To configure the MMS application, authentication, email, replication, and optional Kerberos integration, see the :doc:`/reference/configuration` and :doc:`/tutorial/configuration-on-prem-kerberos-authentication` pages.

 - To start (and stop) the MMS application, see :doc:`/tutorial/start-and-stop-application`.

-- For more configuration and authentication options, see :doc:`/tutorial/on-prem-authentication` and :doc:`/management/configuration`.
+- For more configuration and authentication options, see :doc:`/reference/configuration`.

 - To optionally install your backup server, see :doc:`/tutorial/install-on-prem-backup-server`.